 Not gonna lie, I watched the show first.
 But Mr. Wednesday was so interesting that I ended up getting the book too.
 And I didn’t regret.
 It was the first book by Neil Gaiman that I read and I can really recommend it if you’re looking to grow your writing style.
 Gaiman has a specific way of character building and even though American Gods is one of those books that you might look at and think “Will I be bored?”, you should totally take on this journey.

 Here’s to more TV shows that introduced me to some awesome books!
+If you’re looking to purchase Dexter box set, follow this link.

 If you’re looking for some nice thrillers to relax with, you can go with the Dexter books.
 The style is simple yet good enough to keep your mind occupied.
 Bonus – if you loved Dexter in the show, you’ll love him in the books too.
 My favorite was Dexter in the Dark.